How psychotherapy works

-We can work together for a short term or longer term.
-Short term therapy tends to be on a specific issue that is troubling you.
-Longer term therapy may also be on a specific issue or the issues may be more general.
+We can work together for a short term or longer term, short term therapy tends to be on a specific issue that is troubling you, longer term therapy may also be on a specific issue or our work may be more broad reaching.
 Longer term work allows for deeper insights and understanding which lead to increased possibilities for change.

-Psychotherapists train for a minimum of four years at postgrad level.Their training is theoretically exacting and there are high standards of practical requirements, both in terms of the trainee psychotherapist’s own psychotherapy with a qualified psychotherapist, which must be ongoing throughout the training period, in addition to a minimum requirement of hours working with clients, as well as experience gained in a mental health provider setting.
-In addition to this, all psychotherapists must be in professional supervision.
+Psychotherapists train for a minimum of four years at post-grad level.
+Our training is theoretically exacting and there are high standards of practical requirements, in terms of the trainee psychotherapist’s own psychotherapy with a qualified psychotherapist, which must be ongoing throughout the training period, a minimum requirement of hours working with clients, as well as experience gained in a mental health provider setting.
+Psychotherapists must be in professional supervision at all times.
 Trainee and qualified psychotherapists are required to be members of a professional body, which in my case is the UKCP.

-The most rigorous counselling trainings demand approximately half of these requirements.
+The most rigorous counselling training’s demand approximately half of these requirements.

 You can find some great information on the NHS website about psychotherapy here: https://www.nhs.uk/conditions/stress-anxiety-depression/benefits-of-talking-therapy/